- About Fotoprint

 On the above image, the graphic extends beyond the crop marks on 4 sides.
 Generally, all text should be in from the crop edge at least 1/8" (3mm).
 A detailed PDF can be downloaded here showing typical layouts, bleeds, and safe zones.

-Depending upon which software you are using, if you do not understand how to create bleeds, we can typically create them for a small additional charge ($10-$25)
+Depending upon which software you are using and/or if you do not know how to create bleeds, we can typically create them for a small additional charge of $29.25.

 - Are you different than copy centres/digital shops?

 Yes, all leading to a better print buying experience.